General Education Courses

 | 3 CR

 Introduces American political processes and Institutions.
 Focuses on rights and responsibilities of citizens and the process of participatory democracy.
 Learners examine the complexity of the separation of powers and checks and balances.
 Explores the role of the media, interest groups, political parties and public opinion in the political process.
 Also explores the role of state and national government in our federal system.
-Students will complete a global awareness project.
-NOTE: This course is recognized for general education transfer as part of the University of Wisconsin (UW) System/Wisconsin Technical College System (WTCS) Universal Credit Transfer Agreement (UCTA).
+Students in this college transfer course will complete a scholarly research/academic assignment.
+NOTE: This course is recognized for general education transfer as part of the University of Wisconsin (UW) System/Wisconsin Technical College System (WTCS) Universal Credit Transfer Agreement (UCTA)

 10809143